 Under all three scenarios, India’s primary energy consumption more than doubles by 2050

-Renewable energy grows strongly in all the scenarios, becoming the largest energy source in 2050
+Renewable energy grows strongly in all the scenarios, becoming the largest energy source in Accelerated and Net Zero

-Natural gas is the only fossil fuel that shows growth in levels in all the scenarios
+Natural gas is the only fossil fuel that shows growth in levels throughout to 2050 in all scenarios

-The share of coal in total primary energy consumed has been broadly stable around 2018-levels (56%) over the past 40 years.
-However, in all the scenarios coal’s share declines, between 5% and 40% by 2050.
+The share of coal in total primary energy has been broadly stable around 2019 levels (45%) over the past 40 years.
+However, coal’s share declines in all scenarios, reaching between 6% and 34% by 2050.

-Renewable energy growth is intense in the three scenarios with average growth per year in the band 9% – 13%.
-As a result, renewable energy becomes the largest source of primary energy in 2050 in Rapid and Net Zero, and the second largest under BAU after coal.
-Renewable energy represents between 22% and 69% of total primary energy in 2050.
+Renewable energy growth is strong in the three scenarios, averaging between 4%-6% p.a.
+As a result, renewable energy becomes the largest source of primary energy in 2050 in Accelerated and Net Zero, and the second largest in New Momentum (after coal).
+Renewable energy represents between 31% and 66% of total primary energy in 2050.

-Carbon emissions vary dramatically by scenario.
-In BAU emissions increase by around 90% in 2050.
-In Rapid and Net Zero, emissions decrease by 53% and 99%, respectively.
+Carbon emissions vary significantly by scenario.
+In New Momentum emissions increase by around 96% in 2050.
+In Accelerated and Net Zero, emissions decrease by 26% and 71%, respectively.